Skip to main content

 The RHEL 8 image is now built and available in the VMware vSphere environment.
 You can use it to create a cluster profile and deploy a VMware host cluster.

-3. In the Basic Information section, assign the cluster profile a name and a brief description, and select the type as Full.
-Click Next.
+3. In the Basic Information section, assign the cluster profile a Name, brief Description, and Tags.
+Choose Full for the profile Type and select Next.

-4. In the Cloud Type section, select VMware and click Next.
+4. In the Cloud Type section, choose VMware vSphere and select Next.

 Pack NameVersionLayer